Rympex/Pathfinding-Dijkstra/README.md

 +Add the requirements for maps (Example: route 17 is only used if you have the mount in the inventory) 75% done

-+Add the MemoryPath (Store in memory path already calc, for speedup the process) 50% done

 +Add the Auto-Harvest (Berry - Hidden Items - Items) can be Disable with [AutoHarvest = False] 25% done

+Done:

++Add the MemoryPath (Store in memory path already calc, for speedup the process) 100% done <Testing>

 Contributors: